Background pattern

 IMPORTANT FOR WOMEN:

-The consumption of medications during pregnancy may be hazardous to the embryo or fetus and should be monitored by your doctor.
+Taking medications during pregnancy can be hazardous to the embryo or fetus and should be monitored by your doctor.

-No effects on the ability to drive or operate machinery have been described due to the use of this medication.
+No effects on the ability to drive or use machines have been described due to the use of this medication.

 Angileptol contains sorbitol

-This medication contains 1194.25 mg of sorbitol in each tablet.
+This medication contains 1194.25 mg of sorbitol in each lozenge.

 Sorbitol is a source of fructose.
-If your doctor has indicated that you (or your child) have a fructose intolerance or hereditary fructose intolerance (HF), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medication.
+If your doctor has indicated that you (or your child) have an intolerance to certain sugars or have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medication.

 Sorbitol may cause gastrointestinal discomfort and a mild laxative effect.

-Foradults and children over 12 years:1 lozenge every 2-3 hours, dissolving it slowly in the mouth, up to a maximum of 8 lozenges per day.
+In adults and children over 12 years old:1 lozenge every 2-3 hours, dissolving slowly in the mouth, up to a maximum of 8 lozenges per day.

-Forchildren over 6 years:1 lozenge every 4-5 hours, dissolving it slowly in the mouth, up to a maximum of 6 lozenges per day.
+In children over 6 years old:1 lozenge every 4-5 hours, dissolving slowly in the mouth, up to a maximum of 6 lozenges per day.

-Angileptol is for buccal use, so the lozenges should be dissolved slowly in the mouth without chewing or swallowing them, as its action is local and only manifests if the product is in direct contact with the affected area.
+Angileptol is for buccopharyngeal use, so the lozenges should be dissolved slowly in the mouth without chewing or swallowing, as its action is local and only becomes apparent if the product is in direct contact with the affected area.

 Always use the lowest effective dose.

-If symptoms worsen or persist for more than 2 days after starting treatment, or if fever, headache, nausea, or vomiting appear, you must consult your doctor as soon as possible.
+If symptoms worsen or persist for more than 2 days after starting treatment, or if fever, headache, nausea, or vomiting appear, consult your doctor as soon as possible.

 If you take more Angileptol than you should